-Sergei Utyuzhnikov was born in Russia, in 1960.
-He graduated from the Moscow Institute of Physics and Technology (MIPT), which ia a leading physical science university in Russia, in 1983, after taking a 6-year course.
-He earned the Ph.D. degree in computational mathematics (MIPT) in 1986 and a the D.S. degree in applied mathematics (MIPT) in 1997.
-In 1999, he was awarded an Honorary Professorship in Computational Mathematics by the Russian Ministry of Education (a life-time academic title).
+Sergey Utyuzhnikov was born in Russia, in 1960.
+He graduated from the Moscow Institute of Physics and Technology (MIPT), which is a leading physical science university in Russia, in 1983, after taking a 6-year course.
+He earned his Ph.D. degree in computational mathematics (MIPT) in 1986 and his D.S. degree in applied mathematics (MIPT) in 1997.
+In 1999, he was awarded an honorary professorship in computational mathematics by the Russian Ministry of Education (a life-time academic title).
 He used to work at MIPT as a Senior Researcher from 1986 to 1988, as an Associate Professor from 1989 to 1998, and as a Professor from 1998 to 2004.
 From 2004 to 2005, he served as a Senior Research Fellow at Cranfield University, UK.
 Since 2005, he holds a permanent position as a Senior Research Fellow at the University of Manchester, UK.
-He gave numerous invited lectures at Los Alamos National Laboratory, Royal Society, ALSTOM, ABB, EDF, CNRS, Institut Henri Poincaré, and other well-known institutions, and he gave keynote presentations at many international conferences.
+He gave numerous invited lectures at Los Alamos National Laboratory, Royal Society, ALSTOM, ABB, EDF, CNRS, Schlumberger, Institut Henri Poincaré, and other well-known institutions, and he gave keynote presentations at many international conferences.
 His research focuses on areas of computational fluid dynamics, computational acoustics, nonoverlapping domain decomposition, and multiobjective optimization.
-He (co)authored over 70 peer-review journal papers and a large number of conference papers.
+He coauthored over 90 peer-review journal papers and a large number of conference papers.